fabioono25/AWS-Studies/Serverless/AWS Serverless APIs & Apps - A Complete Introduction/serverless1.md

     callback(null, event.age * 10);
 };
 ```
+>A side note about Lambda Functions: a serverless compute service that runs your code in response to events and automatically manages the underlying compute resources for you.
+It supports different languages (C#, Ruby, Python, Node.js, Java) and integrate with different AWS services.
+The construction above will be similar in all languages.
+It is composed by three elements:
+> + **event**: contains information about the invoker (who triggered the function and what is the payload).
+> + **context**: which contains information about the invocation, function, and execution environment (e.g. the name of the Lambda function, execution time).
+> + **callback**:  is a function that you can call in [non-async handlers](https://docs.aws.amazon.com/lambda/latest/dg/nodejs-handler.html#nodejs-handler-sync) to send a response (composed by an error and a response).

  5. **Integration Response**: based on the pre-defined method response status, it is possible adding the headers (pre-defined as well) and transform/manipulate the response body (same way we did before for integration request).
 With this approach, we can move out only the needed information.
  6. **Method Response**: in the method response we define a kind of *contract* of what the client can see.
 Here is the definition of the response status and headers.